MyLifeIsSakura/HelloFriendBash-Worm-HFB/README.md

 # HelloFriendBash
-Dangerous worm that infects computers in you network.
+Dangerous worm that infects computers in your network.
 Part 1: https://github.com/MyLifeIsSakura/HelloFriendWorm-HFW-2.0 This is part 2 of HelloFriend Worm/HFW, HFW part one was in vbs and was a dangerous email worm that spread via autlook by sending itself to contacts, but people learn, they dont open random files in suspicius emails anymore, so this is the new HelloFriend, a new generation! it doesnt use email anymore it uses network connections! i'll explain.